mongock/graalvm-example/README.md

 ## Scope
 Mongock currently doesn't provide official support for Graalvm.
-Although it will be officially supported in the next major release, there is an increased demand to have a solution in the short term.
+Although it will be officially supported in the next major release, there is a clear(and increasing) demand to have a solution in the short term.

 This workaround tries to satisfies this need in the best manner possible.